ansible/ansible/docs/docsite/rst/user_guide/playbooks_filters_ipaddr.rst

     pgsql, postgresql, or psql: 1a2b3c:4d5e6f

-Generate IPv6 address in Stateless Configuration (SLAAC)
+Generate an IPv6 address in Stateless Configuration (SLAAC)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 the filter ``slaac()`` generates an IPv6 address for a given network and a MAC Address in Stateless Configuration::